Luuk van Bree

-Luuk van Bree (born 24 February 1996) is a Dutch basketball player for ZZ Leiden.
-He played collegiate basketball for Bradley.
+Luuk van Bree (born 24 February 1996) is a Dutch basketball player for Heroes Den Bosch of the BNXT League.
+He played four years of collegiate basketball for Bradley, before turning professional in 2020 and returning to the Netherlands to sign with ZZ Leiden.
+With Leiden, Van Bree won three national championships, before signing for rivals Heroes Den Bosch in 2024.

 Van Bree also played for the Netherlands national team.

 College career

 As a freshman at Bradley, van Bree averaged 8.4 points and 4.6 rebounds per game.
 He was named to the Missouri Valley Conference All-Freshman Team.
 He averaged 6.5 points and 3.3 rebounds per game as a sophomore, leading the team with 26 steals. van Bree posted 4.8 points and 2.4 rebounds per game as a junior.
 As a senior, van Bree averaged 5.7 points and 4.0 rebounds per game.

 Professional career

 On 25 June 2020, van Bree signed a 2-year contract with ZZ Leiden of the Dutch Basketball League (DBL).

+Van Bree won the 2023 Dutch national championship and played a crucial role in the decisive Game 5 win against Donar.
+He scored 17 points in the fourth quarter, which helped Leiden come back from a 16-point deficit with 2:41 on the clock.

+He transferred to Leiden's rivals Heroes Den Bosch on 19 June 2024, when he signed a two-year contract.
+On March 23, 2025, he won the Dutch Cup, his personal second cup title.

 National team career

 Van Bree made his debut with the Netherlands men's national basketball team on 22 February 2021 in a game against Sweden under coach Maurizio Buscaglia.